Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

-In Equation \ref{equ:total_loss}, a hyper-parameter $\lambda$ is introduced to balance the matching loss $L_{mat}$ and the segmentation loss $L_{seg}$ in joint learning process.
-In the above experiments, we set $\lambda=1.0$, which means $L_{mat}$ plays an equally important role as $L_{seg}$.
+In Equation \ref{equ:total_loss}, a hyper-parameter $\lambda$ is introduced to balance the matching loss $L_{mat}$ and the segmentation loss $L_{seg}$ in joint learning process. $\lambda=1.0$ means $L_{mat}$ plays an equally important role as $L_{seg}$.
 Here we conduct experiments to analyze the impacts of $\lambda$.
 We vary $\lambda$ from 0.001 to 15.0 in experiments and present corresponding results in Table \ref{table:hyper-parameter}.
 It can be found that the segmentation performance is improved with increasing of $\lambda$, and reaches the best performance at most evaluation metrics when $\lambda=5.0$.
 After that, the performance tends to descend when $\lambda$ keeps increasing.